dart-lang/site-www/src/tools/pub/automated-publishing.md

 The section for _Cloud Build_ outlined how to
 [create a service account for publishing][create-svc].
-This should provide a service account that like `pub-dev@$PROJECT_ID.iam.gserviceaccount.com`.
+This should provide a service account, such as `pub-dev@$PROJECT_ID.iam.gserviceaccount.com`.

 [create-svc]: #creating-a-service-account-for-publishing